NEED SOME HELP?

 products from the website too, still selling out every year.

-In 2013, after 21 wonderful years, I retired the year-round sheep &
+In 2013, after 21 wonderful years, I retired from the year-round sheep &

 and expanded my summer-only business of finishing grassfed beef and pastured